calliope-project/ec_modules/wrappers/atlite/pv-cf-series/README.md

 # Wrapper for producing pv capacity factor series with `atlite`

-Uses a cutout with PV relevant data to produce timeseries for energy system models.
+Uses a cutout with PV relevant data to produce capacity factor timeseries for energy system models.
 Optionally, get some nice plots with the average CF per calculated region.

 ```mermaid